Top Tips and Tricks

-They allow businesses to cope with the mechanism of reddit users; responding to their needs and not falling behind other brands.
+They allow businesses to cope with the mechanism of Reddit users; responding to their needs and not falling behind other brands.
 Also, it enables users to engage more with the brand and interact with its content.
-Thus, words will spread more.

 What Are Reddit Points?

 Reddit points are the scoresheet of each user: it’s called ‘karma score’.
 The points are divided into two: link-posting karma and commenting karma.
 Redditors gain karma each time their links or comments are upvoted by other users.